Sumuhu'ali Yanuf III

-Sumuhu'ali Yanuf I. Mebiy was a Sabaean, ruler (Mukarrib) of the ancient South Arabian kingdom of Saba.
-He was son of the powerful ruler Yada'il Dharih and is known from inscriptions.
+Sumuhu'ali Yanuf I. Mebiy was a Sabaean ruler (Mukarrib) of the ancient South Arabian kingdom of Saba.
+He was the son of the powerful ruler Yada'il Dharih and is known from inscriptions.

-Hermann von Wissmann gives his reign around 660 BC. while Kenneth A. Kitchen says around 470–455 BC.
+Hermann von Wissmann dates his reign around 660 BC, while Kenneth A. Kitchen places it around 470–455 BC.

-Sumuhu'ali Yanuf's successor can not be determined with certainty, though he may have been succeeded by one of his brothers, Yatha' Amar Watar III.
+The identity of Sumuhu'ali Yanuf's successor is uncertain, though he may have been succeeded by one of his brothers, Yatha' Amar Watar III.